We track the following Federal climate efforts:

 The Biden Administration's most significant acts impacting DoD's current efforts to mitigate and to adapt to climate change are Executive Orders (EO) issued in the administration's first year.
 Biden's EO 14008, which was issued February 1, 2021, details Federal plans for tackling climate change.
 EO 14057, which was issued December 8, 2021, promotes decarbonizing the supply chain.
 How these EOs impact DoD's climate plans are described in the section on DoD.

-The most significant laws pertaining to US military greenhouse gas (GHG) emissions, which have to date been passed by Congress, are buried in a few paragraphs within the massive military spending bills or National Defense Authorization Acts (NDAAs) for FY2022 and FY2021.
+The IRA resulted largely from efforts in the Democratic caucus in the 117th Congress with no support from Republicans.
+There was strong bipartisan support, however, for the massive military spending bills or National Defense Authorization Acts (NDAAs) for FY2023, FY2022 and FY2021.
 In the FY2021 NDAA, DoD is instructed to "...report on the total level of greenhouse gas emissions for each of the last 10 fiscal years" (Public Law 116-238, Section 328).
 This report, which was submitted by the Secretary of Defense but not publicly released, is described in the following section.

 In the FY2022 NDAA, DoD is mandated to "... submit to Congress a plan to reduce the greenhouse gas emissions" and to provide to Congress "... annual briefings on the progress of the Department of Defense toward meeting science-based emissions targets...."
 (Senate Bill S. 1605, Section 323).
-This reduction plan, which is due September 30, 2022, also mandates (in Section 873) that DoD establish an independent study "not later than March 30, 2022" with a "federally funded research and development center" to examine its supply chain and to consider "... resilience, low-carbon, or low-toxicity criteria as competition factors...."
-This is important because, as Dr. Neta Crawford, Professor of Political Science at Boston University and co-director of the Cost of War Project, points out, total emissions from the U.S. war industries are even more than the emission levels of the military they support.
+This reduction plan mandates (in Section 873) that DoD establish an independent study "not later than March 30, 2022" with a "federally funded research and development center" to examine its supply chain and to consider "... resilience, low-carbon, or low-toxicity criteria as competition factors...."
+This is important because, as Dr. Neta Crawford, Professor of Political Science at Boston University and co-director of the Cost of War Project, points out, total emissions from the U.S. war industries are at a minimum double the emission levels of the military they support.

 Department of Defense (DoD)

 In response to the mandates in the FY2021 NDAA, the Secretary of Defense submitted an emissions report to the Committees on Armed Services of the Senate and House of Representatives and to the Comptroller General on August 30, 2021.
-The report, which was not publicly released, shows DoD emissions reduced by 29.1% from 2008 to 2019 and tracks with emissions levels estimated by Dr. Neta Crawford in a Cost of War Project 2019 study The military GHG emission decrease appears significant but this number does not include emissions by private contracted services, which make up 24% of DoD’s average budget (The Growth of the "Camo Economy" and the Commercialization of the Post-9/11 Wars).
+Revealed in a Congressionally-mandated report, DoD emissions reduced by 29.1% from 2008 to 2019, which tracks with emissions levels estimated by Dr. Neta Crawford in a Cost of War Project 2019 study The military GHG emission decrease appears significant but this number does not include emissions by private contracted services, which make up 24% of DoD’s average budget (The Growth of the "Camo Economy" and the Commercialization of the Post-9/11 Wars).
 In addition, if the same rate of decrease continues through to 2050, DoD will still be emitting approximately 24MMT of GHG or nearly half of its present-day level.

 The U.S. Army released their emission reduction plan or Army Climate Strategy (ACS) on February 8, 2022 Citing President Biden’s Executive Orders (EO) 14008 and 14057, the ACS states the Army will achieve 50% reduction in GHG emission by 2030 and be net zero by 2050, including “all Army procurements.”
 Referring to the ACS, the Washington Post pointed out “The strategy still needs to be backed by an actual budget”.
 For an analysis of the ACS by Dr. Neta Crawford see "US Army plan to combat climate change lacks the fighting spirit".